flexera-public/policy_templates/cost/google/cloud_sql_idle_instance_recommendations/README.md

-# Google Committed Use Discount Recommender
+# Google Cloud SQL Idle Instance Recommender

 ## What it does

-This Policy finds Google Committed Use Discount Recommendations and reports when it finds them.
+This Policy finds Idle Cloud SQL Instance Recommendations and reports when it finds them.
+You can then delete the idle volumes

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.

 - *Email addresses* - A list of email addresses to notify
-- *Region* - Region to check, it is GCP Region locations
+- *Region* - Location to check, it is specifically Google regions
 - *Project ID* - Google Projects to Query.
 Leave blank to query all projects.

 ## Policy Actions